keefedevin/categorizeus.naive.app/docs/index.md

 3. git clone git@github.com:keefe/categorizeus.naive.users.git
 4. git clone git@github.com:keefe/categorizeus.naive.app.git

 In eclipse, the easiest thing to do is import as maven projects, this will handle the depency relationships.
 The nice thing about using this plugin is that adding a dependency propagates through.
-If I'm not using private maven dependencies then often I prefer command line but this makes life a lot easier, making a change in one proejct and seeing it propagate to the next.
+If I'm not using private maven dependencies then often I prefer command line but this makes life a lot easier, making a change in one project and seeing it propagate to the next.

 Outside of eclipse, run mvn install in the order listed above, so that dependencies make sense.